* UK begins repatriation of 110,000 travellers

 * Monarch becomes biggest UK carrier to go into administration

-* Ryanair, easyJet, Wizz Air shares rise (Adds detail, quotes)
+* Ryanair, easyJet, Wizz Air shares rise (Adds number of employees laid off, eighth paragraph)

 LONDON, Oct 2 (Reuters) - Britain's Monarch Airlines collapsed on Monday, causing the cancellation of hundreds of thousands of holidays, after falling victim to intense competition for flights and a weaker pound.